-Necessity is the mother of all invention, as the old adage goes, but Science-Fiction can inspire some to create just for the hell of it.
+Necessity is the mother of all inventions, as the old adage goes, but Science-Fiction can inspire some to create just for the hell of it.
 A rich source of such inspiration comes from Marvel and DC whose world-famous superheroes have a wide range of impressive abilities and superhero technology to choose from.

 Amateur and military inventors alike are tinkering away the world over to bring some of this superhero technology into the real world with various levels of success.
-These 12 are great examples superhero tech that has actually been invented.
+These 12 are great examples of superhero tech that has actually been invented.

 1. Wolverine's claws are (sort of) a thing now

-Although Wolverine's superhero power is his accelerated regenerative ability, everyone knows him by his super strong adamantium skeleton and retractable claws.
+Although Wolverine's superhero power is his accelerated regenerative ability, everyone knows him by his super-strong adamantium skeleton and retractable claws.
 Because of this, he has always been one of the more badass superheroes.